Comparison of semi-supervised deep learning algorithms for audio classification: Semi-supervised deep learning algorithms

 \subsection{Adding mixup to MT, DCT and FM}

-As we described here-above, MM already uses mixup in its workflow.
-In order to measure the impact of mixup in MM, we will report results when we remove mixup from MM.
+As we described here-above, MM and RMM already uses mixup in its workflow.
+In order to measure the impact of mixup, we will report results when we remove mixup from MM and RMM.
 On the contrary, the three other SSL methods explored in our work (MT, DCT, FM) do not use mixup in their original version.
-How should we add mixup to those then?
-We explored several ways to do so, and retained the best one for each of the three methods.
+We explored several ways to add mixup to them, and retained the best one for each of the three methods.
 Note that we illustrate where the mixup operation has been added in the figures describing the different methods in the previous section.

 Since the labeled and unlabeled data flow is very similar in MM and FM, we added mixup to FM at the same place as in MM: both labeled and unlabeled samples are mixed up.
-Similarly, it is also the asymmetric mixup variant that we in MM and FM since mixup is applied to labeled and unlabeled samples together, as in the original MM method.
+Similarly, it is also the asymmetric mixup variant that we used in MM and FM since mixup is applied to labeled and unlabeled samples together, as in the original MM method.
 Using mixup on labeled and unlabeled examples separately seems to hurt performance with these two methods.

 In MT, mixup is applied on labeled and unlabeled samples separately and only for the teacher model.
 The perturbation with Gaussian noise applied to the unlabeled samples is removed, since no gain was observed when mixup is used instead.